At ePharmacy we strive to provide complete professional care .By providing us with medical

 Under certain circumstances PBS medicines may not be subsidised by the government and in this situations, the Private price will have to be paid by the patient.

 (Pensioners, Health Care & Veteran Affairs card holders, CN Entitlement card holders)

 These cardholders will pay $6.10 for most PBS prescriptions.
 Small government surcharges

 may occur in more expensive brands but can be avoided by selecting the generic equivalent

 when prompted.
 Where no price appears in benefit card field, private prices and freight will apply.

 Important - All entitlement card recipients must provide photocopies of cards with the first order.

-Patients eligible for SN cards will not be charged for PBS prescriptions (unless
+Patients eligible for Safety Net cards will not be charged for PBS prescriptions (unless

 government surcharges apply).
 These patients will not be charged for postage or handling